peterukk/rte-rrtmgp/README.md

 # RTE+RRTMGP-NN is an accelerated version of RTE+RRTMGP using neural networks for the gas optics, and a refactored radiative transfer solver

+## Recent changes
+January 2021: Use of two source functions (one for layers and one for levels) instead of three (one for layers and two for levels) like in RRTMGP.
+This had no significant accuracy loss and is faster.
+RRTMGP(-NN) also now computes the full spectral source functions instead of band-wise sources and finishing the computations in RTE (this was about as fast as the current source implementation, but clunky)

 December 2020: A paper on RTE-RRTMGP-NN has been [published in JAMES](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2020MS002226).

 September 2020: GPU code fully working again, fixes to gas optics code to support OpenMP from an outer loop (see rrtmgp_rfmip_lw.F90)